Years 7-10 curriculum in Queensland for home economics-related subjects

 Years 7-10 curriculum

 In Queensland, Home Economics is taught under various banners, at the discretion of each school’s leadership.
-For example, it may be taught as one or a combination of: Home Economics; Food Technology; Food Studies; Food and Nutrition; Textiles Studies; Textiles and Fashion; Fashion Studies; Design; Design Studies; and Hospitality.
+For example, it may be taught as one or a combination of: Home Economics; Food Technology; Food Studies; Food and Nutrition; Textiles Studies; Textiles and Fashion; Fashion Studies; Design; Design Studies; Early Childhood studies; and Hospitality.

 At Years 7/10, the curriculum is based on the Australian Curriculum, developed by the Australian Curriculum, Assessment and Reporting Authority (ACARA).
-Home economics-related subjects, such as those suggested above, draw on two curriculum areas from the Australian Curriculum: Design and Technologies; and Health and Physical Education.
+Home economics-related subjects, such as those suggested above, draw on two learning areas from the Australian Curriculum: Design and Technologies; and Health and Physical Education.
 The links to ACARA that follow provide further details.
 The Australian Curriculum also identifies the general capabilities that should be embedded into each of the learning areas, as well as cross-curriculum priorities (see explanations under ACARA).
 In addition, the Queensland Curriculum and Assessment Authority (QCAA) provides curriculum and assessment advice and resources for the Australian Curriculum learning areas (see links for QCAA that follow).

 The Australian Curriculum, Assessment and Reporting Authority (ACARA) is the independent authority that developed the Australian Curriculum, a national curriculum for students from Foundation to Year 10.
 It was endorsed in September 2015, with a view to providing teachers, parents, students and members of the community with a clear understanding of what students should learn, regardless of where they live or what school they attend.